We have a physical base in Austin, and provide on-site and classroom training.

 If you need it before then, please take our online training.

 IMPORTANT!
-You must be registered for this class to attend.
+Please register for this class to attend.
 No money required now.
 We will inform you of any changes to the schedule.
+And then, you can just show up.
+We’re easy.

 We are an official City of Austin COA number vendor.
 However, things just changed.
 The Texas Legislature passed SB582 (caused by Denton’s fracking), which limits City and County powers.
 The City of Austin no longer charges $12.00 to registering food handler workers effective 5/26/2015 (YAAA!).
 You only need your state certifications below, for $5.95, to serve open food in the City of Austin.